We may receive compensation when you click on links to products from our partners.

 2. If You Are Photogenic, this is a Great Option

 If you think you photograph well, then a video resume is a plus.
-Employers prefer candidates who are confident and have a pleasant personality.
-Using a video resume will help you capture the attention of an employer and (hopefully) land an in-person job interview.
+Employers prefer candidates who are confident and have pleasant personalities.
+Using a video resume will help you capture the attention of an employer and (hopefully) land an in-person

 3. Reflects Your Enthusiasm

 4. Creates A Perfect First Impression

 When it comes to creating a good impression, a video resume can help provide more control over what you would like the hiring manager to focus on.
 Unlike a face-to-face interview, you are free to present yourself in a way that highlights your interpersonal and communication skills.